Create an Atlas

 Use Templates Pages

-When creating your Atlas, you can streamline the process by making use of template pages.
+When creating your Atlas, you can streamline the process using template pages.

 Startup Visualization in an Atlas